MattiooFR/1pic1day/README.md

 - Testing Flask Applications
 - Deploying Applications

+Generate and "consume" a new picture only if someone goes and see the album a particular day.

 ## General Specifications

 Models will include at least…

-- Two classes with primary keys at at least two attributes each
+- Two classes with primary keys and at least two attributes each
 - [Optional but encouraged] One-to-many or many-to-many relationships between classes

 Endpoints will include at least…